Title IX/Sexual Harassment

 • Intentionally touching another person's body, or making a person touch themselves or another person, for the purpose of sexual arousal, sexual gratification, humiliation, degradation, or abuse.

-Sex Discrimination: Any adverse treatment or conduct that denies a person access to, the benefits of, or the ability to participate in any College education program or activity on the basis of sex, gender, sexual orientation, gender identity, and gender expression.
+Sex Discrimination: Any adverse treatment or conduct that denies a person access to, the benefits of, or the ability to participate in any University education program or activity on the basis of sex, gender, sexual orientation, gender identity, and gender expression.

 Sexual Exhibitionism: Engaging in sexually explicit activity in public spaces, including online.